ChandraKiranSaladi/Ricart-Agrawala-Mutex/README.md

     $ ./launch.sh
     ```
 12) Terminals will pop up and start executing the code.
-    In the end view your files in the Server.
+    In the end, view your files in the Server.
 All the respective files will have the same values.

 13) Open a terminal and go into the directory of shell scripts
     ```shell
     $ ./cleanup.sh
     ```
-This cleanups all the sockets you have used in the dc machines.
+This will terminate all the spawned terminals.
 * The Details of the Project Description can be found in Project_1 Description.pdf
 ***
 ## [Password Less Login](#password-less-login)
 Note: $ is a prompt in the terminal: Ignore $ while copying these commands into the terminal

-1) Open terminal, type
+1) Open the terminal in your local machine, type
 ```shell
   $ cd
   $ cd .ssh